 The per capita income in Aspen in 2010 was $90,389, which is wealthy relative to Colorado and the nation.
 This equates to an annual income of $361,556 for a family of four.
 However, Aspen contains both very wealthy and poor people as well.

 Aspen is a somewhat ethnically-diverse city.
 The people who call Aspen home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Aspen residents report their race to be White, followed by Asian.
-Important ancestries of people in Aspen include English, Irish, Italian, and Norwegian.
+Important ancestries of people in Aspen include German, English, Irish, Italian, and Polish.

 The most common language spoken in Aspen is English.
 Other important languages spoken here include Spanish and Scandinavian languages.